khuedoan/backstage/packages/backend/README.md

 ## Development

-To run the backend, first go to the project root and run:
+To run the Backstage backend, first go to the project root and run

 ```bash
 yarn install